HL7/fhir-shc-vaccination-ig/input/pagecontent/conformance.md

 Note that `MustSupport` does **not** indicate an element is **required** to be present in resource instances.
 Required elements are those with a minimum cardinality of 1 or greater.
 Instead, `MustSupport` is used to indicate elements that SHALL be populated **if and only if the necessary data are available in the Issuer's system.**

+### Missing data

+- If an Issuer does not have data for a `MustSupport` data element, the data element SHALL be omitted from the resource.
+- If an Issuer does not have data for a required data element (minimum cardinality > 0), the Issuer SHALL NOT produce the resource.

 {% include markdown-link-references.md %}